olpa/lojban-mt/docs/_posts/2022-05-10-run-zmifanva-locally.md

 Zmifanva is a lojban-to-english and english-to-lojban machine translation system, initially developed by Masato Hagiwara: <https://github.com/mhagiwara/zmifanva>, now forked at <https://github.com/olpa/zmifanva/>.

 Zmifanva used to be available online, but it disappeared time ago.
-I don't plan to resurrect its online apearence, but I've containerized the tool so that anyone can deploy zmifanva to internet.
+I don't plan to resurrect its online appearance, but I've containerized the tool so that anyone can deploy zmifanva to internet.

 Or you can run zmifanva locally on your computer using [docker compose](https://docs.docker.com/compose/install/).